Jacob-Dentes/wave-simulator/README.md

     * Spacing will change the distance between each particle.

-  *Note that the number of particles is the primary factor determining the performance of the program, and there may be framerate issues with larger numbers of particles*
+  *Note that the number of particles is the primary factor determining the performance of the program, and there may be framerate issues with larger numbers of particles.*

 Thank you for your interest in my project!